hiwa-house/teletraan/docs/index.md

 	---

-	* No drinks when eating out.
+	* No drinks when dining out.
 	* Takeout only 3 times/month.
-	* Invest more in vacations/kiddo.
+	* Invest in more vacations/kiddo.
-	* Investment property.
+	* Investment property?

 -	## 🐬 Simple Joys